millionhz/virustotal-scanner/README.md

 ### Scanning a file

 You scan a file by providing the file path to it.
-Example:

 ```code
 virustotal.py ~/home/scan_me.exe